 Change default macCSLInterval value to 0.
 Then Step 3 in 5.1.11.1.4 doesn’t break anything.

-If the wake-up frame interval is nonzero, CSL will stop sending the wake-up sequence only after receiving data request frames from all of the destination devices.
+If the macCSLInterval is nonzero, CSL will stop sending the wake-up sequence only after receiving data request frames from all of the destination devices.

 In 5.2.2.8.1: